fpereiro/gotoB/tutorial/tutorial.md

 And you'd be right.
 If you update the entire UI whenever there's a change in the state, you will not need state management.
 But this is usually not desirable, for two reasons:

 1. Performance: updating the entire UI can take a long time in many apps with lots of components.
-2. User experience: with constant page renderings, some features become hard or even impossible to use, such as inputs or the scrollbar.
+2. User experience: with constant page renderings, some features become hard or even impossible to use, such as inputs or the scrollbar, because each interaction freezes the app.

-For a simple application like the stopwatch, you can get away with updating the entire UI every single time the state change.
+For a simple application like the stopwatch, you can get away with updating the entire UI every single time the state changes.
 With a todo list app, probably not; with more complex and real apps, it will be impossible.
 That's where state management comes in, helping determine which parts of the page should be updated.

 Going back to the example of the stopwatch, let's recall what are the two elements of the state: